TeMPOraL/rpi-mqtt-fb-panel/SPECIFICATION.md

         *   Bar elements typically use `LCARS_ORANGE`, with buttons having specific LCARS colors (e.g., red, blue, yellow).
 Button labels are black.
     *   **Message Display Area:** The central portion of the screen between the top and bottom bars.
 *   **Title Bar:**
-    *   The `LCARS_TITLE_TEXT` environment variable defines a general panel title.
-Currently, this variable is not directly rendered on the screen; the UI uses fixed titles "EVENT LOG" (top bar) and "MQTT STREAM" (bottom bar label).
+    *   The UI uses fixed titles "EVENT LOG" (top bar) and "MQTT STREAM" (bottom bar label).
+The previously defined `LCARS_TITLE_TEXT` environment variable has been removed as it was not used for rendering.
 *   **Font:**
     *   `LCARS_FONT_PATH` (string, environment variable): Path to a `.ttf` LCARS-style font file.
 This font is used for titles and messages.
 Fallback mechanisms are in place if the specified font is not found.
     *   `TITLE_FONT` and `BODY_FONT` are used for different UI text elements.